 The sidebar is your navigation system around your workspace.
 All the new pages and databases you create will show up here.
 You also have the ability to nest pages inside each other.

-You’ll also find the usual app settings, trash folder, and some pre-made templates.
+The usual app settings, trash folder, and pre-made templates will also be found.

 Customize Your Page